What can you get for a dollar in Mexico? Or less than that? Quite a lot it turns out.

 Even in the swankiest neighborhoods of the richest cities, you can find cheap street stalls.
 Just two blocks from a bunch of high-end hotels and a Bentley dealer in Polanco, Mexico City, I sat down and stuffed myself with three tacos al pastor, a quesadilla, and two beers.
 A gracious waiter made sure all was well the whole time.
 My bill was about $4.60.
 When I went back on subsequent visits, I always managed to find someone selling tacos, gorditas, tortas, other street food items for a buck or less each.
 After all, the workers have to eat somewhere.

-Other Items for a Buck or Less in Mexico
+Other Items for a Dollar in Mexico (or Less)

 Here are a few more $1 random things you might want or need: